Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 • Now you are in the etc folder, select “host files” and open it with “notepad”.

-• In the host file enter the IP address supported by computer name.
+• In the host file enter the IP address supported by the computer name.
 Here the server has the workstation IP address and computer name and vice-versa.
-Keep in mind, use here tab key in place of the space bar to separate the IP address & computer name.
+Keep in mind, to use here tab key in place of the space bar to separate the IP address & computer name.

-• Sometimes in Windows Vista/Windows 7/Windows Server 2008, you may be asked to Save As host file because UAC(User account control) is turned on.
+• Sometimes in Windows Vista/Windows 7/Windows Server 2008, you may be asked to Save As a host file because UAC(User account control) is turned on.

 • Enter “hosts” (with the quote marks) in the Save As window file name field.